 - Rainbow Cafe

 - Recovery Groups hosted at the Center

 The Pride Center of the Capital Region is your Center for all the info you need on being queer in the Capital Region.
-Whether you’re in need of a LGBT friendly therapist, lawyer or wedding officiant, you can find it, and much more!
+Whether you’re in need of a LGBTQ friendly therapist, lawyer or wedding officiant, you can find it, and much more!

 Since the Pride Center opened our doors over 40 years ago, we have been the place for the Capital Region’s LGBT community to get connected to everything.
 You can access information about; Legal resources, Trans resources, Substance abuse recovery, Education and training, Support groups, Religious/spiritual resources, Doctors, Wedding resources, Employment, Advocacy, Housing/homelessness, Social and dating, Family services, and much more!